windweed/ForDaFactory/Readme.md

 # Leetcode

-DO NOT forget to Update !!!
+Try not to understand it, feel it.

 ## List